holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.3 Circles

-Each Role except those defined in Appendix A is also a ***“Circle”*** internally, and may contain its own Roles to further break down how it achieves its Purpose, controls its Domains, and enacts its Accountabilities.
+Each Role except those defined in Appendix A is also a ***“Circle”*** internally, and may contain its own Policies and its own Roles to further break down how it achieves its Purpose, controls its Domains, and enacts its Accountabilities.
 A Circle is considered a **_“Sub-Circle”_** of the broader Circle containing it, while that broader Circle is its **_“Super-Circle”_**.

 The collection of Roles and Policies contained within a Circle make up its acting **_“Governance”_**.
 No one may change a Circle's Governance except through its **_“Governance Process”_**, described in Article 3.